 Address: 19955 US-70, Alamogordo, NM 88310

-White Sands National Monument is another stunning natural wonder and famous landmark in New Mexico.
+White Sands National Park is another stunning natural wonder and famous landmark to visit in New Mexico.
 This unique national park is home to the largest gypsum dune field in the world, as well as a variety of trails for hiking and exploring plant life and wildlife such as foxes, rodents, coyotes, bobcats, badgers, rabbits, and porcupines.

 16. Sadie’s of New Mexico

 Address: 6230 4th St NW Lot, Los Ranchos De Albuquerque, NM 87107

 A foray into the Southwest would not be well-executed without sampling some of the region’s Mexican cuisine.
 Sadie’s of New Mexico is just the place to do that.
 Serving savory Mexican food since 1954, Sadie’s is now one of the most prominent eateries in the state.

 The menu features all your favorite Mexican dishes, like enchiladas, tacos, burritos, and more.
 And, of course, no meal at Sadie’s would be complete without a margarita.

 They’re known for their delicious frozen margaritas, which come in various flavors.
 The Fried Green Chile Strips and Chile Con Queso are to die for, and the portions are colossal, so come hungry.

 Sadie’s is only in Albuquerque, but they have multiple locations around the city.
 The restaurant can get pretty busy, especially during peak times like lunch and dinner, so be sure to call ahead or make a reservation if you can.

 See Related: Best Restaurants in Santa Fe, New Mexico